-December 2014 update: Quintessence of Dust is on a long-term hiatus, but I haven't closed it down just yet.
+Summer 2016 update: Quintessence of Dust is on a long-term hiatus, but I haven't closed it down just yet.
 I have some new writing projects in various stages of planning, in collaboration with some old friends.
 The description below applies to my beliefs when I created the blog in 2007.
-Many of these statements are no longer accurate, but they provide context for things I wrote through 2012 or so.
+Very few of these statements are true about me now, but they provide context for things I wrote through 2012 or so.

 On my Reformed Christianity

 On my About page, I identify myself as a Reformed Christian.
 While that designation is not as ambiguous as, say, "Baptist," it is true that people can mean various things when they say they are Reformed.
 The church that I attend is part of a denomination called the Christian Reformed Church (CRC), which published a document called "What It Means To Be Reformed" that identifies various strands of the tradition.
 A glance through that brochure or related documents illustrates the somewhat cacophonous nature of the Reformed tradition.
 That said, I do think that I am best described as Reformed for these reasons (and others):

 - I emphasize the sovereignty of God, especially when it comes to salvation.
 God gets what he wants.
 People don't "get God," he gets them.
 One does not invite God into one's life, one is drawn by God.

 - I emphasize the goodness of creation and the ongoing nature of redemption.
 I don't believe the world is essentially evil or that it belongs to anyone other than God.